 I help people, products, and organizations grow on purpose

-After a decade shipping 0-to-1 experiences at Dell, IBM, WHOOP, and now Articulate, I’ve learned that the fastest way to move a business forward is to unlock the humans inside it.
-Today, I lead design for AI and creator tools at Articulate, shaping how millions of people build impactful learning experiences with the help of intelligent systems.
+After a decade shipping 0-to-1 experiences at Dell, IBM, WHOOP, and now Articulate, I’ve learned that the most impactful way to move a business forward is to unlock the humans inside it.
+Today, I lead design for AI creator tools at Articulate, shaping how thousands of people build impactful learning experiences with the help of intelligent systems.

 But if you really want to know what makes me tick?